 see Tree Swallows behaving in groups and as individuals, behaving as males and as

 females, and behaving as parents, dependent young, and independent juveniles.

 You're going to witness behaviors of self-maintenance and preservation, and you'll

-witness many of the complex behaviors the swallows perform in order to fulfill that most
+also witness many of the complex behaviors the swallows perform in order to fulfill the

-vital function of their lives, passing on their genes to descendants.
-Since you'll
+most vital function of their lives, the passing on of their genes to descendants.
+Since

-probably want to try to understand some of these behaviors it's worth taking a few
+you'll probably want to try to understand some of these behaviors it's worth taking a

 But first a word of advice: please be patient!
 You will become confused and perhaps

 even bewildered by what you see and hear at times, but don't give up.
 If you persist

 you'll start to notice regularities in your birds' behaviors.
 Gradually, coherent patterns